(Flash logo, Windows only)

 I admit it…

 I’m a space nerd.
 I grew up watching Lost in Space.
-Was disappointed when they cancelled Star Trek Enterprise.
+Was disappointed when they canceled Star Trek Enterprise.
 Ben our programmer and Colin our music guy are also space nuts.
 A statue of Gort the Robot from The Day the Earth Stood Still presides over our recording studio.
 So you might say Jesus in Space was “predestined” to happen. 😉

 Over the years, I’ve had fun imagining with students how you might “tell this story to an alien from outer space who didn’t know anything about the Bible.”
 It’s an entertaining trick that always gets the kids talking.
 In 2005, I began scribbling notes for a series of Jesus Story CDs focused on key Jesus stories.
 I asked some friends if they thought “Jesus in Space” would be considered blasphemous by non-space-nerds.
 “No, it’s a great idea!” they said.
 And so, Jesus in Space was born.